ErnestH1/todo-app/README.md

         npm start

-5. Navigate to http://localhost:3000 to view the app in the browser
+5. Navigate to http://localhost:3000 to view the app in the browser or follow the link   https://main--dulcet-licorice-5cd9c4.netlify.app/ to view the deployed site

    <br>
 ## Description and Features